 The scheme applies to all community, nursery, special, voluntary and foundation schools (including trust) and foundation special schools and pupil referral units maintained by the authority, (as listed in Annex A), whether they are situated in the area of the authority or elsewhere.
 It does not apply to schools situated in the authority's area which are maintained by another authority, nor does it apply to academies.

 1.4 Publication of the scheme

-The scheme will be published on the West Berkshire website at http://info.westberks.gov.uk/index.aspx?articleid=29831 proposed revisions must be submitted to the Schools Forum for approval by members of the forum representing maintained schools.
-Where the Schools Forum does not approve the proposed revisions or approves them subject to modifications which are not acceptable to the authority, the authority may apply to the Secretary of State for approval.
+The scheme will be published on the West Berkshire website at http://info.westberks.gov.uk/index.aspx?articleid=29831

 1.5 Revisions of the scheme